US Navy Seizes Iranian Cargo Ship Touska in Strait of Hormuz as Tensions Escalate

 What's Next

 The international community is calling for de-escalation, with European governments urging both sides to return to the negotiating table.
-The situation in the Strait of Hormuz is expected to remain volatile in the coming days.
-For more, see Euronews.
+The situation in the Strait of Hormuz is expected to remain volatile.
+For more, see The Guardian and BBC News.